tristanpoland/Linguist-RS/README.md

 A Rust port of GitHub's Linguist for language detection.

-## ⚠️ Work in Progress

-> [!CAUTION]
-> This project is currently in heavy development and is **NOT** production-ready.
->
-> - Many tests are still in progress
-> - API may change slightly
-> - Performance and accuracy are not yet guaranteed
-> - Not all features of the original GitHub Linguist are implemented

 ## Overview

 Linguist-RS is a Rust library designed to detect programming languages in repositories, similar to GitHub's Linguist.
 It provides robust language detection capabilities by analyzing: